xebiarohan/typescript/5_Advance_types.md

     interface ErrorContainer {
         id:  number;    // error
         id: string;
-        [prop: string]: string;     // it means the object must contains a property that must be a string and the value of that property
+        [prop: string]: string;     // it means the object must only contains properties with key and value of string type }
-                                    // must also be a string
-    }

     const a: ErrorContainer = {};      // valid